Asqit/Ryzentosh/README.md

 ## Known issues

-1. 3.5 line-in micr doesnt work
+1. 3.5 line-in microphone does not work (Could be fixed, by using VoodooHDA, but you will have to live with worse quality)
 2. unknown CPU in `finder > about this mac`
 3. All electron/Chromium based application are laggy on resize,manipulation (MS Edge, VS code, Messenger...)
-4. some VM machines doesnt work (Docker, Paralel)
+4. VM LV2 application does not work (Docker, Parallels...[virtualbox does])
-5. Bluetooth
+5. USB Bluetooth